mistykapoor14/Induction-Programme-/README.md

 # Day 2 ( 01-08-2025 )
 The second day brought a deeper dive into the core of our education, focusing on universal human values taught by  Dr. Priya Darshni , which gave us a new perspective on life.
 Learning about these values helps us to understand different perspectives, resolve conflicts peacefully, and build strong, positive relationships.

-Then with the guidance of Dr. Arvind  Dhingra , we also learned more about the college committee, discovering the various clubs, societies, and support systems available to us.
+Then with the guidance of Dr. Arvind  Dhingra , we also learned more about the college committee, discovering the various clubs, societies, and support systems available to us , this was accompanied with spme fun games and some prizes .
 The day concluded with proficiency tests .